Towrang Convict Stockade: Description

-The stockade and sites are located on the line of the original Great South Road between Towrang Road and Carrick Road, adjacent to the current Hume Highway and about 5km south-west of Towrang.
-The complex comprises a bridge and seven culverts up to 1.5km to its west; a stockade and powder magazine on the northern side of the Hume Highway about 4.5km south-west of Towrang and east of the Highway's intersection with Greenwich Park Road.
+The stockade and sites are located on the line of the original Great South Road between Towrang Road and Carrick Road, adjacent to the current Hume Highway and about 5 km south-west of Towrang.
+The complex comprises a bridge and seven culverts up to 1.5 km to its west; a stockade and powder magazine on the northern side of the Hume Highway about 4.5 km south-west of Towrang and east of the Highway's intersection with Greenwich Park Road.
 The bridge and six culverts are located on the southern side of the Hume Highway and are accessed via the highway rest area and its access road.
 The road, bollards, rest area, scrub and fencing all contribute to a sense of disjointedness of these items as a group, although some parts of the road can still be followed.
 This, together with signage, aids greater understanding of the site.
 Access onto the bridge is not possible due to fencing of dangerous areas beyond. he bridge is best viewed from a small lookout beside the bridge or further up or downstream.
 Only two of the culverts are easily accessible.

 One culvert, the stockade site, powder magazine and graves are located on the northern side of the highway near to the Wollondilly River.
 These are spread over a large distance, interspersed with what appear to be footings and foundations of other buildings and/or facilities.
 The site is signposted and access is easy, via entry from the Highway boundary fence and bridge over Towrang Creek.
 Further south are the remains of the Harrow Inn.
 The graves are separated from the rest of the site by Towrang Creek.

 A conservation program for culverts two and three took place in 1987.
 Further restoration work to the bridge, culverts and powder magazine occurred from 1989.